Jbleezy/BO2-Reimagined/README.md

 * Rituals of the Ancients: spend points challenge reward changed from Double Tap perk to a random perk that the player does not have (perk does not change if reward is reopened)
 * Rituals of the Ancients: spend points challenge reward now gives a permament perk slot
 * Soul boxes: decreased kill requirement from 30 to 20
+* Perk bottle dig spots: visible and diggable without Zombie Blood
+* Perk bottle dig spots: increased number of rounds for next dig spot to spawn from 1 to 4